ceticamarco/backup.sh/man.md

     - q: quiet mode: reduces the amount of information rsync produces;
     - delete: delete mode: forces rsync to delete any extraneous files at the destination dir.

+If specified(`--checksum` option), `backup.sh` can also generate the checksum of each file of the backup.
+To do so, it uses `sha256sum(1)` to compute the hash of every single file using the SHA256 hashing algorithm.
+The checksum file contains nothing but the checksums of the files, no other information about the files stored on the backup archive is exposed on the unencrypted checksum file.
+This may be an issue if you want plausible deniability(see privacy section for more information).

 After that the backup folder is being encrypted using gpg.
 By default, it is used with the following parameters:

 ```
 $> gpg -a \